salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 MUST always either return all items OR return 400 Bad Request regardless of the count of results.

-Routes supporting any pagination MUST support Offset.
+Routes supporting any pagination MUST support Offset based pagination.

 Results MUST be limited to no more than 1000 results.

-**Routes pages responses**
+## Pagination Query String Parameters
-* links MUST NOT change "limit" or "size" from the value in the request
+* links MUST NOT change `limit` or `size` from the value specified in the request.
+* `limit` and `size` should be set to the route's default page size

+## Pagination Metadata
+* Routes supporting pagination MUST include a collection, `links` within the Response's Meta object.
-* links MUST include all other query string parameters in request
+* Objects in `links` MUST include all query string parameters that were specified in the request
-* MUST include link "next".
-MUST provide "prev" href value of null
-* MUST include link "prev".
-MUST provide "prev" href value of null
+* `links` MUST include the `next` and `prev` objects.
+    * the `href` attribute of `next` and `prev` MUST be null if there are no further pages before or after the currently specified page
-* MAY include link "first" where result MUST include first resource
+* `links` MAY include an object `first` which MUST include a link to the first page of results.
-* MAY include link "last" where result MUST include last resource
+* `links` MAY include an object `last` which MUST include a link to the last page of results.

 ## Offset